13 Bathroom Renovation Mistakes That Could Break Your Budget

 Plumbing fixtures are expensive to install and even more expensive to replace when trends change.
 Remember, you’re not just paying for the fixture.
 The labor costs add up fast.

-Instead of time-stamping your bathroom with a fading trend, opt for classic finishes like chrome or polished brass for all plumbing fixtures.
+Instead of time-stamping your bathroom with a fading trend, opt for classic finishes like polished nickel or brass for all plumbing fixtures.
 Add trendy finishes through easily replaceable metal accessories like towel bars, light fixtures, and cabinet hardware.
-Once the trend ends, you can easily switch them out for the next one.
+Once the trend ends, you can easily swap them out for the next one.

 9. Thinking You Need Custom Glass Enclosures